 - Covered Parking

-Graduation from an accredited four-year college or university, with major course work in accounting or business administration, or degree in other field with 20 semester hours in accounting and/or business administration.
+Graduation from an accredited four-year college or university with a bachelor's degree in information technology, management information services, computer science or a closely related field.
 Experience may be substituted for education as determined relevant by the agency.

 Skills and Abilities

-- Kansas Tax Clearance Certificate - must not be expired (see below)
+- Kansas Tax Clearance Certificate (must not be expired)

 Kansas Tax Clearance Certificate

-Each applicant applying for a State of Kansas job vacancy must obtain a State Tax Clearance Certificate by accessing the Kansas Department of Revenue’s website at http://www.ksrevenue.org/taxclearance.html.
+Each applicant applying for a State of Kansas job vacancy must obtain a State Tax Clearance Certificate.
 A Tax Clearance is a comprehensive tax account review to determine and ensure that an individual’s account is compliant with all primary Kansas Tax Laws.
 Applicants are responsible for submitting their certificate with all other application materials to the hiring agency.
 This is in accordance with Executive Order 2004-03.
-To begin the process of obtaining your Tax Clearance Certificate, click here.
+More Info

 Individuals with disabilities are encouraged to contact the agency recruiter if reasonable accommodations are needed for any part of the application or hiring process.
 KPERS is an ADA/EEO employer.